Marcelo Dascal: Theory of Controversies

+DOne of the upshots of this project has been the creation of the International Association for the Study of Controversies (IASC, read I ASK).
+The Association has conducted since 1996 yearly workshops and conferences.

 Philosophy of language, pragmatics and cognitive science

 In the philosophy of language, Dascal's work focused on the theory of language use, i.e., pragmatics.
 He contributed both to sociopragmatics and to psychopragmatics (a concept he created), as well as securing a proper philosophical foundation for these two branches and for their distinction from other components of a theory of meaning.
 His contributions to the cognitive sciences are closely related with his work on the mental use of language.

 He published Pragmatics and the Philosophy of Mind (Amsterdam, 1983), and edited the relevant volume of the Enciclopedia IberoAmericana de Filosofia, (Madrid, 1999) and Misunderstanding (a special issue of the Journal of Pragmatics, 1999).
 He also co-edited the trilingual, two volume, two-thousand page Philosophy of Language: A Handbook of Contemporary Research (Berlin, 1992, 1995), and, more recently; Negotiation and Power in Dialogic Interaction.
 A Portuguese translation of his book Interpretation and Understanding (2003) was published in 2006.

 In order to foster the study of the relationship between the use of language (and other semiotic systems) and cognition (and other kinds of mental life) Dascal founded and edited the interdisciplinary journal Pragmatics & Cognition (Amsterdam).
 Since 2005, the journal publishes an annual Special Issue devoted to Cognition & Technology.